ASV Mark III radar: Displays and interpretation

 The main display on the Mark III was a 6 inch CRT.
 When the Waveform Generator fired, it triggered a time base generator that pulled the electron beam outward from the centre of the display to the outer edge in the same time as the maximum return from the radar at the current range setting.
 When the system was set to its typical 30 mile range, the radar signals would take 30 miles / 186,282 miles per second = 0.00016 seconds to travel 30 miles and the same to travel back.
 At this setting, the timebase pulled the beam across the face in 0.00032 seconds or 320 microseconds.
 The system could be set to scan at 10, 30 or 50 miles and had a separate mode for long-range Lucero use that displayed signals in the 50 to 100 mile range.
 A second system rotated the CRT's deflection yoke, synchronised with the scanner using a magslip.
 This meant that the line being drawn by the time base was rotating around the screen.
 When a target returned a signal, it would brighten up the beam.
 By adjusting the brightness of the display, the operator could set it up so that targets appeared as bright patches while the rest of the signal was muted so that it was invisible.
 The operator had continually to adjust the system so that it was not muting too much and making real returns invisible as well.

 Because the antenna had about a 10° beamwidth, the target did not appear as a single spot on the display, but an extended arc.
 This was, in theory, over 10° wide as the return might be seen when the antenna was on either side of it, but in practice, the arc tended to be perhaps half that as the signal strength on the edges of the beam was lower.
-This did not effect the accuracy of the system during the initial approach as the U-boat was somewhere near the middle of the arc, and when it was near the outside of the display this might be a couple of inches wide.
-However, as the aircraft approached the target the return moved towards the centre of the display where it became progressively smaller, and it was estimated that the average accuracy in heading at close range was only 6°.
+This did not effect the accuracy of the system during the initial approach as the U-boat was somewhere near the middle of the arc, and when it was near the outside of the display this might be an inch wide and the operator could easily pinpoint the approximate centre.
+However, as the aircraft approached the target the return moved towards the centre of the display where it became progressively smaller, making it increasingly difficult to estimate the centre.
+It was estimated that the average accuracy in heading at close range was only 6°.
 In later versions this could be addressed by adjusting the unit to push nearby returns out to the edges of the display, using a control originally intended to do the reverse in H2S settings.